Ergotamine tartrate, caffeine.

 Hemiplegic or basilar migraine.

-Concomitant treatment with macrolide antibiotics, HIV protease or reverse transcriptase inhibitors, azole antifungals (see Interactions).
+Concomitant treatment with macrolide antibiotics, HIV protease or reverse transcriptase inhibitors, azole antifungals (see INTERACTIONS).

 Cafergot is only indicated for the treatment of acute migraine attacks and not for prevention.

-Continued daily use of Cafergot or its use in excess of the recommended doses must be avoided since it may cause vasospasm.
+Continued daily use of Cafergot or it's use in excess of the recommended doses must be avoided since it may cause vasospasm.

-If contrary to recommendations ergotamine-containing drugs including Cafergot are used excessively over years, they may induce fibrotic changes, in particular of the pleura and the retroperitoneum.
+If contrary to recommendations (see PRECAUTIONS) ergotamine-containing drugs including Cafergot are used excessively over years, they may induce fibrotic changes, in particular of the pleura and the retroperitoneum.
 There have also been rare reports of fibrotic changes of the cardiac valves.

 Effects on ability to drive and use machines: Patients experiencing dizziness should not drive or operate machinery.